Skip to main content

 Step 3: Publish to the Credible Service

-4. Confirm the deployment: Refresh the “Credible Service” panel to verify that version 0.0.1 of your model now appears
+4. Confirm the deployment: Refresh the “Credible Service” panel in VS Code to verify that version 0.0.1 of your model now appears

 Voila!